soccerGB/MSIExperiment/pf2/docs/TestRun.md

 # Test container images involved

-   There are 5 images involved.
+   There are 3 images involved.

       1. Windows RS3 (build 1709) images:
             microsoft/windowsservercore:1709
-            microsoft/nanoserver:1709

       2. Windows test images:
       - msitest/test:proxycontainer
                In reponse to metadate quests from client continers. the proxycontainer accesses the Instance Metadat Service on behalf of client containers
       - msitest/test:pythonwindow1709
+               This image is needed for testing purpose only: to help run a simple server inside the proxycontainer

 For test images, you can use above prebuilt images or build from the source [test cotnainer images build instructions](https://github.com/soccerGB/MSIExperiment/blob/master/docs/HowToBuildTestContainer.md)